chemhding/dotfiles/guides.md

 ### [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)
 Download with [`vim-plug`](https://github.com/junegunn/vim-plug) and compile.
 Remember to recompile after updating with vim-plug.

-Recommend to use latest macvim, but I use the vim that comes with macos.
+Recommend to use latest macvim, ~~but I use the vim that comes with macos~~ (now I'm using macvim).
 If you want C-family completion, you __MUST__ have the latest `xcode` installed along with the latest Command Line Tools(They are are installed automatically when you run `clang` for the first time.or manually by running `xcode-select --install`).

 Install `cmake`: ` brew install cmake `